b00tc4mp/skylab-bootcamp-201907/staff/lluis-agusti/democratum/doc/README.md

 * Vote on open polls.
 * View past polls.
 * Propose a new poll (city hall will evaluate and publish the poll).
 * Edit and update their profile.
-Email and ID are not updateable.
+Email and ID are not be updated.

 * Result of participated polls once polls are finished. ---> (count++)
 * Individual poll opinions are not saved.
 Logic check if the user has already participated on the poll.
 Then allows to vote, counts++ the vote and pushes the poll ID to the user account.